Optimum filter-based analysis for the characterization of a high-resolution magnetic microcalorimeter towards the DELight experiment: Experimental setup and operation

 \section{Experimental setup and operation}

 The setup used to characterize the MMC was directly mounted to the mixing chamber platform of a $\ch{^3He}/\ch{^4He}$ dilution refrigerator which was operated at its base temperature of about \SI{7}{\milli\kelvin}, without any active stabilization.
-A schematic cross section view of the setup is shown in \cref{fig:setup}.
+Due to the SQUID Joule heating, the sensor operated at a temperature of around \SI{18}{\milli\kelvin}, as discussed in \cite{MMC_paper}.
+Assuming that the thermal fluctuations of the MMC followed the fluctuations of the refrigerator, the temperature stability could be verified within $\Delta T/T\simeq\num{6.4e-4}$, which is the measurement uncertainty of the refrigerator thermometer.
 The MMC and its readout board were mounted on a copper case enclosed by an aluminum cover that works as a superconducting magnetic shield at the operational temperature.
 The Al cover features a small slit which allows X-rays from a nearby calibration source to reach the detector.
 As the presence of this opening hinders the shielding potential of the cover, an additional long Al shield is placed above it to reduce the leakage of external magnetic fields.
 The slit is aligned with a \SI{15}{\um} thick gold collimator placed right above the MMC which avoids X-rays to hit the detector substrate, which would lead to temperature fluctuations and spurious signals.
 The {\fe } X-ray source is mounted on a brass holder and placed right above the extended Al shield, around \SI{5}{\cm} from the MMC.
+A schematic cross section view of the setup is shown in \cref{fig:setup}.